 Creating a DMM master is a one-time process and is not required for reorders.

 What is SVM?
 SVM is our proprietary cutting method and material, which is great for those with a smaller budget and looking for our smallest size run.
 This option is great for shorter length records but does have some limitations vs lacquer or direct metal masters.
 SVM only requires a 1-step platting process.

 Creating a SVM master is a one-time process and is not required for reorders.

 The metal stamper is exactly what you think it is.
 The process creating this metal stamper is commonly referred to as the “galvanic or electroplating process” if you want to get fancy.
 Putting a lacquer or DMM master into a vinyl press is kind of like putting a cold grilled cheese sandwich under the wheel of an F-150, so instead we take it and spray it with silver nitrate.
 The nitrate fills all of the grooves in the master disc.
 This is then submerged into a nickel sulphamate electrolyte solution which allows nickel to deposit through a chemical process onto the disc plate.
 This takes about an hour or so, and when it’s done we carefully separate a perfect metal negative from your master disc.
 This ladies and gentlemen… is your metal stamper.

-This mold is what ultimately gets used to make your test pressings and eventually the entire run of your vinyl records.
-The metal stamper is also a one-time charge and is not required in the event of a reorder.
+This metal mold is what gets used to make your test pressings and eventually your entire order of vinyl records.